pymssql/pymssql/docs/ref/_mssql.rst

     :param str password: User's password

-    :param bool trusted: Boolean value signalling whether to use Windows Integrated Authentication to connect instead of SQL authentication with user and password (Windows only)

     :param str charset: Character set name to set for the connection.

     :param str database: The database you want to initially to connect to; by